Erris: Legend and folklore

 Folklore is an important part of the culture of Erris.

 A number of well-known folklore tales have their origins in (or are associated with) the area.
 The Children of Lir, according to tradition, are buried on the island of Inisglora.
 The children were turned into swans by their jealous stepmother and doomed to spend the next 900 years on lakes and waters in Ireland.
 When they finally reclaimed their human form on Inisglora, they were so old that they died and were buried there.

-Táin Bó Flidhais is the tale of a cattle raid in which raiders came to Erris from the Royal site at Cruachán (Rathcroghan) at Tulsk, Co.
-Roscommon to Rathmorgan Fort (Iorras Domhnann) at the south end of Carrowmore Lake in the centre of the Barony.
+Táin Bó Flidhais is the tale of a cattle raid in which raiders came to Erris from the Royal site at Cruachán (Rathcroghan) at Tulsk, County Roscommon to Rathmorgan Fort (Iorras Domhnann) at the south end of Carrowmore Lake in the centre of the Barony.
 The remains of Rathmorgan fort on top of the mountain can be seen from the road below.

 Brian Rua U'Cearbhain from Inver is remembered in folklore as the prophet of Erris.

 The small village of Glencastle has some large mounds in the narrow valley that are not naturally occurring.
 They can be seen on the right hand side, close to the roadside on the approach to Belmullet from the east.
 These have never been archaeologically investigated but folklore legends recall that this was the old gateway into the Mullet and a toll had to be paid for each traveller who passed through or the traveller may never be seen again.
 There were no roads through this area of Mayo until less than two hundred years ago.
 In recent years the Glencastle Valley has been drastically altered by extensive quarrying.